Digital Learning & Teaching Victoria

-Leanne Cameron is currently Lecturer, Design, Digital and Technologies Education in the School of Education at the SCU Coffs Harbour Campus.
-She has published widely in the area of effective technology integration in education and is particularly sought after for presentations about her work on the use of Digital Technologies, Social Media and integrated STEM programs in Education.
-Her current interest lies in ensuring our teachers are skilled up to meet the challenges of the new Australian Technologies curriculum implementation.
-She draws heavily on her own experience as a classroom teacher and as a Technology Trainer for the NSW Department of Education?s Training & Development Directorate to deliver practical advice for teachers.
-Leanne has previously worked at ACU, Sydney and Macquarie Universities in NSW and has co-ordinated courses with universities in Singapore, Malaysia and the UK.
+Leanne Cameron is currently Senior Lecturer in Education (Technologies) in the School of Education at James Cook University, Townsville Campus.
+She has published widely in the area of effective technology integration in education and is particularly sought after for presentations about her work on the use of Digital Technologies, Social Media and integrated STEM programs in education.
+Her current interest lies in ensuring our teachers are skilled up to meet the challenges of the Australian Technologies curriculum implementation.
+She draws heavily on her own experience as a classroom teacher and as a Technology Trainer for the NSW Department of Education’s Training & Development Directorate to deliver practical advice for teachers.
+Leanne has previously worked at Southern Cross University, the Australian Catholic University, Sydney University and Macquarie University in NSW and has co-ordinated courses with universities in Singapore, Malaysia and the UK.
 The focus of her work for some years has been the investigation of how digital technologies can be used to promote student engagement.

 Norena is the current QSITE President and the Queensland representative on the ACCE Board.
 She is an experienced secondary school educator and leader.
 Her key teaching areas include Senior Information Technology, Digital Technologies and Mathematics.
 Norena served as Assistant Principal at St Margaret Mary’s College for 15 years and is currently employed as a Project Officer at the Townsville Catholic Education Office.
 She also works as a sessional lecturer and tutor in the College of Arts, Society and Education at James Cook University assisting pre-service teachers to develop their understanding of Years 7-10 Digital Technologies and Years 11/12 Information Technology curriculum and their ability to use ICTs across the curriulum to enhance teaching and learning.